SNAP Eligibility Calculator — Ohio

 Can roommates be separate SNAP households in Ohio?

-Does Ohio SNAP change every year?
+Does Ohio SNAP update income limits and benefits every year?

-Yes — SNAP income limits and benefit maximums update every October 1.
-The calculator uses current fiscal year rules.
+Yes — SNAP income limits and maximum benefit amounts update every October 1 at the start of the federal fiscal year.
+The calculator always uses the current FY figures so your estimate reflects the latest numbers.